dychen/django-tutorial/README.md

 <a name="installdependencies">Install Dependencies (Local)</a>
 ------------------------------------------------------------
 Now, we want to make sure everything we're going to need later is installed on our local machine.
-Make a file in your base project directory (it should live in ~/django-tutorial) called requirements.txt:
+Make a file in your root project directory (it should live in ~/django-tutorial) called requirements.txt:

 	Django==1.4.1
 	amqplib==1.0.2